abhishekabhiwna/Breast-cancer-Detention/README.md

  ## Goal of The Model

- The purpose of this Kernel is to develop a neural network that is capable of accurately predicting whether a tumor is benign or malignant, given several measurements.
+ The purpose of this Kernel is to develop a machine learning model that is capable of accurately predicting whether a tumor is benign or malignant, given several measurements.
  For this purpose, first we will analyze this dataset and then and to try three diffenet deep learning classification models with and without early stopping and droupout layers and compare the obtained results.